-I am a couple and individual psychodynamic counsellor and psychotherapist working with adults of all ages and backgrounds, primarily within the framework of psychodynamic therapy.
-I have a particular interest in working with intercultural couples.
+I am a couple and individual psychodynamic counsellor and psychotherapist working with adults of all ages and backgrounds.
+I have a particular interest in working with intercultural and interracial couples, and with the ways in which culture, identity, family and belonging enter intimate relationships.

-I offer therapy in English and can support inter-lingual work involving Armenian, Greek, and Italian.
-For some people, emotions connected to early experiences are more accessible when held in a familiar language or cultural frame, which can allow for deeper emotional expression.
+I offer therapy in English and can support inter-lingual work involving Armenian, Greek and Italian.
+For some people, feelings connected with early experience may become more accessible when they can be held within a familiar language or cultural frame.

-I am an accredited member of the BACP, wark in accordance with its Ethical Framework, and engage in regular supervision and ongoing professional development.
+I am an accredited member of the BACP, work in accordance with its Ethical Framework, and undertake regular clinical supervision and ongoing professional development.

-I have been involved in a European-led research project on intercultural couples in collaboration with the London Intercultural Couples Centre (UK) and the University of Bergamo (Italy).
+I have also been involved in a European-led research project on intercultural couples in collaboration with the London Intercultural Couples Centre and the University of Bergamo.

 Journal of Family Therapy